AI Content Creation Process

 3. Transcription: Don’t Make Life Hard

 Life’s too short for manual transcription.
 I use Zoom for interviews, grab the text, and throw it into MacWhisper to get the transcription from the interview - drag, drop, done.
 This is just one of the indispensable Mac apps I use to make life easier.
-I then use a quick prompt to clean the transcription up and, like much of the content I use, I throw some metatags on top of the doc so it’s easier to use when I use this as background knowledge for other content:
+I then use a quick prompt to clean the transcription up and, like much of the content I use, I throw some metatags on top of the doc so it’s easier to use when I use this as background knowledge for other content (see example at the end of the article.:

 4. The Brief: Make ChatGPT Work for You